diskoverdata/diskover-docs/source_files/reporting_smart_searches.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

 Smart Searches provide a mechanism to create repeatable reports or bookmarks based on search queries.
+Any combination of names, tags, metadata fields, etc. can be used to construct business facing reports.

-Any users can access the reports, but only users with an admin level account can add, edit or delete reports.
+Any users can access Smart Searches, but only users with an admin level account can add, edit or delete queries.

 #### Accessing Smart Searches

-Within the Diskover-Web user interface, Smart Searches are located in **Analytics** > **Smart Searches**.
+Within the Diskover-Web user interface, Smart Searches is located under **Analytics** > **Smart Searches**.

 The following provides an example smart search configuration by **_client_** - The names in the report are fictitious and for demonstration only: